seifhassine/REasy/readme.md

 @alphazolam for the uvar template.
 @TrikzMe for RE's MurMurHash3

-## Contributions:
+## License, Contributions:

+REasy is under MIT license.
-You are wlecome to contribute to the project.
-I am currently active and will review PRs.
+You are wlecome to contribute to the project I am currently active and will review PRs.